-But there are good reasons that many people, myself included, much prefer to shoot in the RAW file format offered in the GoPro HERO5 Black and HERO5 Session.
+But there are good reasons that many people, myself included, much prefer to shoot in the RAW file format offered in newer cameras like the GoPro HERO6 Black and HERO5 Session.

 So here’s a workaround that lets you apply linear FOV, or something very close to it, to GoPro’s RAW photo format.

 It uses Lightroom’s Lens Corrections feature.
 It’s pretty straightforward, but here’s a quick rundown.

 Open the GPR file in Lightroom’s Develop module, as you normally would.
 In the set of panels to the right, scroll down to the Lens Corrections panel.
 Make sure that the Profile tab is checked at the top.